One China principle: History

-On October 2, 1949, the Soviet Union recognized the People's Republic of China and became the first country to establish diplomatic relations with the PRC.
-The Ministry of Foreign Affairs of the Republic of China then issued a statement to sever diplomatic relations with the Soviet Union.
+On 1 October 1949, the People's Republic of China was established.
+On 2 October 1949, the Soviet Union recognized the PRC and became the first country to establish diplomatic relations with it.
+The Republic of China subsequently severed diplomatic relations with the Soviet Union.
 In 1950, the United Kingdom, a member of the Western Bloc, took the lead in recognizing the PRC and severed diplomatic relations with the ROC.
 After that, both sides did not accept dual recognition in the diplomatic field.
 The ROC government severed diplomatic relations with countries that recognized the PRC as representing China.
 On the contrary, the PRC government would never establish diplomatic relations with countries that recognized the ROC as representing China.

-In 1971, the United Nations General Assembly passed Resolution 2758,in which the PRC replaced the ROC as China's representative in the United Nations.
-In the international community, after breaking off diplomatic relations with the ROC, other countries established diplomatic relations with the PRC.
+In 1971, the United Nations General Assembly passed Resolution 2758, in which the PRC replaced the ROC as China's representative in the United Nations.
+In the international community, more countries established diplomatic relations with the PRC and broke off diplomatic relations with the ROC.
 In the communiqués on the establishment of diplomatic relations, all countries agreed to the one-China policy proposed by China, that is, "there is only one China in the world, and the government of the People's Republic of China is the only legal government of China."
 The attitudes towards the status of Taiwan were different in both text and practice.

-In 1982, the preamble of the Constitution of the People's Republic of China stated that "Taiwan is part of the sacred territory of the People's Republic of China.
+Since 1982, the preamble of the Constitution of the People's Republic of China stated that "Taiwan is part of the sacred territory of the People's Republic of China.
 It is the sacred duty of all Chinese people, including our compatriots in Taiwan, to accomplish the great cause of unifying the motherland."
 In 2005, the Anti-Secession Law was enacted to codify the one-China principle.
+In 2022, during the 20th National Congress of the Chinese Communist Party, the Constitution of the Chinese Communist Party was amended to include opposition to Taiwan independence.

 The "One China Principle" of the People's Republic of China has been expressed in different versions, namely the "old three sentences" and the "new three sentences".